Examine India’s socioeconomic development trends and how rethinking development is gaining urgency for shaping sustainable social change.

 Manoj Sain, Student Health Services Coordinator

 Manoj has a bachelor’s degree in humanities from the University of Rajasthan.
-He has worked with SIT for more than eight years and is responsible for student health services and program logistics.
+He has worked with SIT for more than eight years and is responsible for student health services and program logistics and supports students in language learning.
+During the summer, he works as the program coordinator for the summer agroecology program in Sikkim.
 Previously, he managed his own pharmaceuticals business and was a tutor.
 He has traveled to mountainous terrain on student excursions and loves photography, dance, and playing cricket and badminton.